Private network

 In Internet networking, a private network is a computer network that uses a private address space of IP addresses.
 These addresses are commonly used for local area networks (LANs) in residential, office, and enterprise environments.
 Both the IPv4 and the IPv6 specifications define private IP address ranges.

 Most Internet service providers (ISPs) allocate only a single publicly routable IPv4 address to each residential customer, but many homes have more than one computer, smartphone, or other Internet-connected device.
 In this situation, a network address translator (NAT/PAT) gateway is usually used to provide Internet connectivity to multiple hosts.
 Private addresses are also commonly used in corporate networks which, for security reasons, are not connected directly to the Internet.
 Often a proxy, SOCKS gateway, or similar devices are used to provide restricted Internet access to network-internal users.

 Private network addresses are not allocated to any specific organization.
 Anyone may use these addresses without approval from regional or local Internet registries.
 Private IP address spaces were originally defined to assist in delaying IPv4 address exhaustion.
 IP packets originating from or addressed to a private IP address cannot be routed through the public Internet.

 Private addresses are often seen as enhancing network security for the internal network since use of private addresses internally makes it difficult for an external host to initiate a connection to an internal system.

 Private IPv4 addresses

-The Internet Engineering Task Force (IETF) has directed the Internet Assigned Numbers Authority (IANA) to reserve the following IPv4 address ranges for private networks:
+The Internet Engineering Task Force (IETF) has directed the Internet Assigned Numbers Authority (IANA) to reserve the following IPv4 address ranges for private networks.
+In practice, it is common to subdivide these ranges into smaller subnets.